decentraland/eth-connect/README.md

 _eth-connect_ is a TypeScript-based [web3](https://github.com/ethereum/web3.js) library alternative which implements the [Generic JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) spec as well.

-You can follow the same [JavaScript API documentation](https://github.com/ethereum/wiki/wiki/JavaScript-API) until TypeScript docs are released.
+You can follow the [JavaScript API documentation](https://github.com/ethereum/wiki/wiki/JavaScript-API) until TypeScript docs are released.

 ## Design goals

 - A Typed web3.js alternative
-- Having the less as possible convention-invented functions (follow as much as possible the RPC specs)
+- Have as few convention-invented functions as possible (by following the RPC specs as much as possible)
-- With WS and HTTP providers
+- Leverage WS and HTTP providers
 - Portable (support and work equally in both browser and node)
 - Painless `eth` usage: Using contract factories, well-split event types (block, transaction and contracts plus topics)
 - `async/await` out of the box

 ## Installation

-From NPM:
+Using NPM:

 ```bash
 npm i eth-connect@next
 ```

-As a browser module:
+Importing as a browser module:

 ```html
 <script src="https://unpkg.com/eth-connect@next/eth-connect.js"></script>